Purba Medinipur district

 Purba Medinipur (English: East Medinipur, alternative spelling Midnapore) district is an administrative unit in the Indian state of West Bengal.
 It is the southernmost district of Medinipur division – one of the five administrative divisions of West Bengal.
-The headquarters in Tamluk.
-It was formed on 1 January 2002 after the Partition of Medinipur into Purba Medinipur and Paschim Medinipur which lies at the northern and western border of it.
-The state of Odisha is at the southwest border; the Bay of Bengal lies in the south; the Hooghly river and South 24 Parganas district to the east; Howrah district to the north-east; Paschim Medinipur district to the west.
+The headquarters is Tamluk.
+It was formed on 1 January 2002 after the Partition of Medinipur into East Midnapore and West Midnapore which lies at the northern and western border of it.
+The state of Odisha is at the southwest border; the Bay of Bengal lies in the south; the Hooghly river and South 24 Parganas district to the east; Howrah district to the north-east; West Midnapore district to the west.

-Purba Medinipur is formed of the sub-divisions of Tamluk, Contai and Haldia of erstwhile Medinipur district.
-Another sub-division, Egra has been created out of the erstwhile Contai sub-division during the partition of Medinipur.
-In 2011, the state government has proposed to rename the district as Tamralipta district after the ancient port city of Tamralipta which used to lie near the modern district headquarters.
+East Midnapore comprises the sub-divisions of Tamluk, Contai and Haldia of erstwhile Medinipur district.
+Another sub-division, Egra has been created out of the erstwhile Contai sub-division during the partition of Midnapore.
+In 2011, the state government proposed to rename the district as Tamralipta district after the ancient port city of Tamralipta which used to lie near the modern district headquarters.

-Purba Medinipur saw many political movements during the British Raj.
+East Midnapore saw many political movements during the British Raj.
 A parallel government named the Tamralipta Jatiya Sarkar was formed during the Quit India Movement in Tamluk.
-In 2007, Purba Medinipur witnessed the Nandigram violence, an incident of police firing that killed 14 farmers.
+In 2007, East Midnapore witnessed the Nandigram violence, an incident of police firing that killed 14 farmers.

 History

 Tamralipta

 Tamralipta, the port in ancient India, is believed by scholars to have been around modern-day Tamluk.
 It is mentioned in the writings of Ptolemy (150 AD), the Greco-Egyptian writer, as well as Faxian and Xuanzang, Chinese monks and travellers.
 It was the main port used by Ashoka, the Mauryan emperor.
-With too much siltation the port lost its importance around eighth century A.D.The supreme leader of Tamralipta Jatiya sarkar was Satish chandra Samanta.
+With too much siltation the port lost its importance around eighth century A.D.
+The supreme leader of Tamralipta Jatiya sarkar was Satish chandra Samanta.